Daniella Levine Cava: Personal life

 Levine Cava is Jewish.
-She is married to Robert Cava, a Miami-Dade physician of Italian American descent.
+She is married to Robert Cava, a Miami-Dade physician of Italian Jewish descent.
 They have two children, Eliza and Edward.

 Awards

-For her nonprofit work, Levine Cava has the Most Distinguished Pioneer Award from the National Alliance to Nurture the Aged and the Youth and the Joanne Hayes Democracy and Mentoring Award from the League of Women Voters.
+For her non-profit work, Levine Cava has the Most Distinguished Pioneer Award from the National Alliance to Nurture the Aged and the Youth and the Joanne Hayes Democracy and Mentoring Award from the League of Women Voters.